Misunderstood-Wookiee/Mules-and-Warehouses-Extended/.github/ISSUE_TEMPLATE/public-beta-feedback.md

 ---

->Make sure you are indeed using Public Beta game patch prior to posting feedback & the public beta branch of this project's download!
+>Make sure you are indeed using Public Beta game patch prior to posting feedback & the public beta branch of this project's correctly installed and enabled!

 ### I have been testing the public beta patch and have this to say:**
 A clear and concise description here.